econgood-it/balance-sheet-calculator/README.md

 ```

 Afterwards you have to create in the root directory a file _.env-cmdrc.json_.
 This file holds the configuration
 for the application.
-Just replace the _applicationuser_ and
+Just replace the values with marked with <> by the real values.
-_applicationpwd_ by your preferred user and password.
 These credentials are used to secure the application.
 If you want to run the
 application on a different port just replace the _4000_ by the your port.